 Juan Williams joined Fox News Channel (FNC) in 1997 as a contributor and is also a co-host of FNC's The Five.
-Additionally, he serves as FNC's political analyst and a regular panelist on "Fox News Sunday" and "Special Report with Bret Baier."
+Additionally, he serves as FNC's political analyst and a regular panelist on Fox News Sunday and Special Report with Bret Baier.

 In addition to his more than 10-year career with NPR, where he served as a senior national correspondent and news analyst, William had spent 23 years at The Washington Post.
 During his tenure there, Williams covered every major political campaign from 1980 to 2000 as a national correspondent and a political columnist.
-He has also interviewed numerous influential people and presidents over the course of his career, including President Obama, former President George W. Bush, former President Clinton, former President George H. W. Bush and former President Reagan.
+He has also interviewed numerous influential people and presidents over the course of his career, including former President Barack Obama, former President George W. Bush, former President Clinton, former President George H. W. Bush and former President Reagan.

 Williams' career in media spans back several decades across many platforms.
 A recipient of several awards for his writing and investigative journalism, he also won an Emmy Award for television documentary writing and has received widespread critical acclaim for numerous projects, including a series of documentaries, including: "Politics: The New Black Power" and "A. Phillip Randolph: For Jobs and Freedom."
 Additionally, he is the author of six books, including the non-fiction bestseller, "Eyes on the Prize: America's Civil Rights Years, 1954-1965" and "Thurgood Marshall: American Revolutionary."
 Williams has also written numerous articles and has contributed to many national magazines, including: TIME, Fortune, The Atlantic Monthly, The New Republic, Ebony and GQ.

 Williams earned his bachelor's degree from Haverford College.

 Former Homeland Security Secretary Jeh Johnson confirmed there is a "crisis" at the southern border, with the number of apprehensions going beyond what he witnessed while serving in the Obama administration.